 Sensory Processing

-Sensory processing describes the way the body receives and interprets incoming information through our senses.
+Sensory processing describes the way the body receives and understands or interprets incoming information through our senses.

 Sensory Processing - Visual (2)